Ulcerative colitis is a form of inflammatory bowel disease (IBD) that causes inflammation in the large intestine.

 Treatment methods may include:

-While most children with ulcerative colitis will not need surgery, about 25–40 percent may need surgery eventually to remove part of the colon.
+Research suggests that 5–29% of children may eventually need surgery to remove part of the colon.

 Treatment is not limited to dealing with physical symptoms.
 It is vital to help a child cope with their condition by addressing the emotional, social, and family changes that occur.